danvargg/r-next-word/README.md

 ### The project

-This is an usable public data product in the area of natural language processing.
+This is a usable public data product in the area of natural language processing.
+It predicts the top 3 most likely words that follow a prompt.
+The application can be found [here](https://danvargg.shinyapps.io/shiny/)

 ### The data

-The data is comprised of texts extracted from news, blogs and tweets in English.
-The corpora was comprised of **4.26 million lines** and **102.4 million words** in **799.5 Mbs**.
+The data comprises texts extracted from news, blogs and tweets in English.
+The corpora comprises **4.26 million lines** and **102.4 million words** in **799.5 Mbs**.

-### Procesing the data
+### Processing the data

 Below, there is a visualization of how I processed the data to feed the prediction algorithm.